CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (d) Determine the sum of the amounts determined under divisions (B)(2)(a) and (c) of this section.

-(C) In the case of a child described in division (A) of this section who receives special education and related services from a county MR/DD board, tuition shall be the amount determined under division (C)(1) or (2) of this section.
+(C) In the case of a child described in division (A) of this section who receives special education and related services from a county board of developmental disabilities, tuition shall be the amount determined under division (C)(1) or (2) of this section.

-(2) For a child who is a preschool child with a disability not included in a unit approved under division (B) of section 3317.05 of the Revised Code, the tuition shall equal the sum of the amounts of each such board’s per capita cost of providing each of the special education or related service that the child receives.
-The calculation of tuition shall be made by using a formula established by rule of the department of mental retardation and developmental disabilities.
-The formula for the calculation of per capita costs under division (C)(2) of this section shall be based only on each such MR/DD board’s cost of providing each type of special education or related service to preschool children with disabilities not included in a unit approved under division (B) of section 3317.05 of the Revised Code.
+(2) For a child who is a preschool child with a disability, the tuition shall equal the sum of the amounts of each such board's per capita cost of providing each of the special education or related service that the child receives.
+The calculation of tuition shall be made by using a formula established by rule of the department of developmental disabilities.
+The formula for the calculation of per capita costs under division (C)(2) of this section shall be based only on each such county board's cost of providing each type of special education or related service to preschool children with disabilities.

 As used in this section, “per pupil amount” for a preschool child with a disability included in such an approved unit means the amount determined by dividing the amount received for the classroom unit in which the child has been placed by the number of children in the unit.
 For any other child, “per pupil amount” means the amount paid for the child under section 3317.20 of the Revised Code.

-When a school district places or has placed a child with a county MR/DD board for special education, but another district is responsible for tuition under section 3313.64 or 3313.65 of the Revised Code and the child is not a resident of the territory served by the county MR/DD board, the board may charge the district responsible for tuition with the educational costs in excess of the per pupil amount received by the board under Chapter 3317. of the Revised Code.
-The amount of the excess cost shall be determined by the formula established by rule of the department of education under section 3323.14 of the Revised Code, and the payment for such excess cost shall be made by the school district directly to the county MR/DD board.
+When a school district places or has placed a child with a county board of developmental disabilities for special education, but another district is responsible for tuition under section 3313.64 or 3313.65 of the Revised Code and the child is not a resident of the territory served by the county board of developmental disabilities, the board may charge the district responsible for tuition with the educational costs in excess of the per pupil amount received by the board under Chapter 3317. of the Revised Code.
+The amount of the excess cost shall be determined by the formula established by rule of the department of education and workforce under section 3323.14 of the Revised Code, and the payment for such excess cost shall be made by the school district directly to the county board of developmental disabilities.

 If a child with a disability’s custodial parent has made a unilateral placement of the child, the parent shall be responsible for payment of tuition to the program or facility the child is attending as a result of that placement as long as the district of residence has offered a free appropriate public education to that child.
 As used in this section, “unilateral placement” means withdrawing a child with a disability from a program or facility operated by the district of residence or from a program or facility with which the district of residence has arranged for education of the child and instead enrolling that child in another program or facility that is not a home, as defined in section 3313.64 of the Revised Code, or that is not a facility or program available to the child pursuant to an open enrollment policy under section 3313.98 or 3313.983 of the Revised Code.

-The state board of education may arrange to pay to any board of education, the board for any children with disabilities who are not residents of the district but for whom the district is providing special education.
+The department of education and workforce may arrange to pay to any board of education, the board for any children with disabilities who are not residents of the district but for whom the district is providing special education.
 Payments shall be made in accordance with rules and standards of the state board of education.

 (A) Provide supervision and technical assistance to school districts in all accepted methods of educating children with disabilities who have hearing impairments, including the oral, manual, and total communication methods, with no demonstrable bias toward any one method over another;